Your tech Start-Up Dreams Miami tech hub for LATAM Latin America

 We talk a lot in our office about what Miami really needs to push us over the top and introduce us as a top-tier destination city for Tech Startups.
-It’s an interesting question, because superficially, most of the ingredients are already here.
-For Tech Startups, Miami already offers:
+It’s an interesting question, because superficially, most of the ingredients are already here for a great tech startup.
+Miami already offers:

 - Inspiration – A beautiful, sunny climate, great beaches, and a tropical relaxed vibe.
 Plus we have a vibrant art scene that hosts Art Basel each year and attracts artists from around the world.

-- Geography – Miami is well situated as a gateway to Europe or Latin America, and has two large airports offering flights to and from just about anywhere you can imagine.
+- Geography – Miami is well situated as a gateway to Europe or Latin America.
+It has two large airports offering flights to and from just about anywhere you can imagine.
 It’s easy to get here and it’s easy to get to other places from here.

-- Colleges – University of Miami, Miami-Dade, and FIU are all, to varying degrees, engaged in creating a Tech community through participation in development labs, incubators, partnerships, and events.
+- Colleges – University of Miami, Miami-Dade, and FIU are all, to varying degrees, engaged in creating a Tech community.
+There’s participation in development labs, incubators, partnerships, and events.

-- Leadership – The Knight Foundation and eMerge Americas teams work hard to lead the charge and sponsor events, programs, and activities that are startup-friendly and educational. eMerge Americas, through Manny Medina, have done a lot to put Miami on the map.
+- Leadership – The Knight Foundation and eMerge Americas teams work hard to lead the charge and sponsor events.
+They also host programs and activities that are startup-friendly and educational. eMerge Americas, through Manny Medina, have done a lot to put Miami on the map.

 So what’s lacking?
 Well, there are a few key things that we see as major pieces that may be missing from the puzzle.
+These are pieces that are needed for a good tech startup.
 Below we list 3 things, and a little bit more detail on what we mean and why we think this.